Darxo/Hardened/README.md

 - Improve tooltip of **Whip Disarm**, **Goblin Trophy** and **Orc Trophy** using a nested tooltips
 - Create a combat log when **Bolster** triggers at least one morale check
 - Lower UI Order of **Gain Ground** and **Passing Step** skills
+- Remove tooltip in ranged skills on NPCs that mention remaining ammo
 - Add Settings to immediately stop the player movement halfway through, when it reveals an enemy (on) or an ally (off)
 - Add Setting (on) to prevent combat logs, which are the result of the same skill execution, from producing empty newlines
 - Add Setting (off) for preventing tile/enemy tooltips from being generated while it is not your turn
 - Play a sound effect and print a combat log whenever your craftable schrat shield recovers condition
 - **Armored Wiederganger** now display their complete name during battle, instead of just **Wiederganger**
 - Add Setting (off) for making the hotkeys for **Wait** fire continuously, instead of only when released
+- Improve saturation of tactical hollenhund sprite
 - Reduce the Attack sfx volume of Wardogs and Warhounds by 20%
 - Lower size and alpha value of blizzard special effects
 - Change the name of all tactical objects called "Brush" into "Bush"